IRS Tax Appeal – The Latest On What You Need To Know

 A written protest must include your personal contact information, an affirmative statement that you are requesting your right to an appeal, a copy of the notification you received from the IRS, the relevant tax years that give rise to the dispute and statements of law and fact that support your tax return position.

 If the amount in dispute, including penalties the IRS assesses, is $25,000 or less, you can submit an informal small-case request.
 A small-case request generally relieves you of the obligation to submit formal protest documentation.
 Nevertheless, statements of law and fact that support your tax return position are still necessary for a successful outcome with your tax appeal.
-You must be prepared to clarify and support your position.
+You must prepare to clarify and support your position.

 In each case where you believe the facts used by the IRS are incorrect, you will want to make sure you have records or other support available to back up your position.